 Sorare has been on a steep growth curve since the spring of 2020, and recently added Gerard Piqué to its list of backers, but is still a very young product with just under 3,000 managers on the platform.
 With more clubs due to be added in the coming months, I think 2021 could be a huge year for Sorare so there’s probably no better time to be involved than now.

 There’s no reason why traders can’t enjoy all four platforms but this is where I think their various strengths lie:

 - Football Index – takes some time to learn so best for those who like research and are prepared to be in it for the long haul.
-The most established platform with the lowest risk and arguably the best overall earning potential but requires a lot of patience – there are no big, sudden windfalls.
+The most established platform with arguably the best overall earning potential but requires a lot of patience – there are no big, sudden windfalls and the risk of losing money is far greater than it was previously.
 Just as much earning potential during the off-season as during the season so very much a year round thing.
 Use my sign up link (and enter the code 83226 on the sign up form where prompted) for a bonus £10 and try it out risk-free for 7 days.

 - FootStock – still a little rough round the edges but good fun for those who are really into DFS and are prepared to stick with it for while (not so good for just dipping a toe into).
 Will probably appeal most to those with an FPL background rather than a betting background.
 Virtual tournaments and casino-style games give it appeal all year round.
 Potential for big returns but be aware that it’s probably as easy to lose money on this as it is to win.
 Use my sign up link to start with 50 bonus player cards and £25 in tournament coupons.